 Human Augmentation in the Future of Work and Education

-Dr Mahsa McCauley, Director of Women in Technology says AI tools such as ChatGPT will augment learning and speed up the process.
+Dr Mahsa Mohaghegh, Director of Women in Technology says AI tools such as ChatGPT will augment learning and speed up the process.
 However, she emphasised that students will still need the basic knowledge and critical thinking skills to verify the outputs.
 Creativity will also remain important.
 Teachers’ jobs aren’t at risk, but they will change, she says.
 For example, teachers will play a crucial role in guiding students to discern fact from potentially false outputs.

 Let us know